imyrvold/imyrvold.github.io-ivan/Content/aws/swift-lambda-function.md

 ---
 # Deploy a Lambda Function with a Swift Image

-Under re:invent 2020 AWS announced support for container image containing Lambda function.
+Under re:Invent 2020 AWS announced support for container image containing Lambda function.
 This made me think about how to make a Swift Lambda function with a Docker image.

 Fabian Fett made an excellent [post](https://fabianfett.de/getting-started-with-swift-aws-lambda-runtime) how to use [swift-aws-lambda-runtime](https://github.com/swift-server/swift-aws-lambda-runtime) to make a swift lambda function.